St Agnes Church, Bristol: 21st century

+For many years, the parish's community outreach was led by the honorary curate Paul Bartle-Jenkins, known locally as "Father Paul".
+A prominent figure in St Paul's, Bartle-Jenkins was part of strengthening the church's relationship with the local Afro-Caribbean population, conducting funerals and providing mentorship to young men in the district, including those in young offenders' institutes.
+He was also noted for teaching Black history in local schools at a time when it was not part of the standard curriculum.

 The Rev. Melanie Otto has served as vicar since 2021.
 In 2024, the church and its congregation were involved in community efforts concerning the adjacent St Pauls Adventure Playground.
 Rev. Otto highlighted the community's desperate need for the closed playground to reopen as a "safe space" for children.
 In October 2024, St Agnes Church announced it was organising "working party" volunteer sessions to clean up the site, as the playground's sole director was also a member of the church's congregation.

 In July 2025, the church launched an urgent appeal for £250,000 to repair its tower, which was described as being in "serious danger of collapsing."
 Falling masonry had already forced the closure of an adjacent alleyway, and a wooden porch was erected over the main entrance to protect the public.
 Rev. Otto stated the church was "at the heart of the Windrush community" and criticised the Church of England for a lack of direct funding, calling the situation a "racial justice issue" and highlighting decades of neglect in the St Paul's area.
 She contrasted the lack of support with the major repairs being funded by the Diocese at All Saints Church on Corn Street, a church with no congregation.